AdaCore/learn/content/courses/advanced-ada/parts/data_types/strings.rst

 .. admonition:: Historically

-    Since Ada 2022, the :ada:`'Image` attribute is available for all types.
+    Since Ada 2022, the :ada:`Image` attribute is available for all types.
     Prior to this version of the language, it was only available for scalar types.
-(For other kind of types, programmers had to use the :ada:`'Image` attribute for each component of a record, for example.)
+(For other kind of types, programmers had to use the :ada:`Image` attribute for each component of a record, for example.)

-    In fact, prior to Ada 2022, the :ada:`'Image` attribute was described in the :arm22:`3.5 Scalar Types <3-5>` section of the Ada Reference Manual, as it was only applied to those types.
+    In fact, prior to Ada 2022, the :ada:`Image` attribute was described in the :arm22:`3.5 Scalar Types <3-5>` section of the Ada Reference Manual, as it was only applied to those types.
 Now, it is part of the new :arm22:`Image Attributes <4-10>` section.